History of Nvidia in Timeline

 Nvidia Quadro GV100 Volta 32GB HBM2 Graphics AI Workstation Graphics Card

-May 2018: Nvidia forum discussion on macOS Mojave web drivers
+May 2018: Nvidia forum requests for macOS Mojave web drivers

-In May 2018, researchers at Nvidia's AI department realized a robot can learn to perform a job by observing a person, creating a system usable for controlling next-gen universal robots after revision and testing.
+In May 2018, researchers at Nvidia's artificial intelligence department realized the possibility that a robot can learn to perform a job simply by observing a person doing the same job.

 GTC 2018 attracted over 8400 attendees.

-In 2018, Nvidia's chips became popular for cryptomining, the process of obtaining crypto rewards in exchange for verifying transactions on distributed ledgers, the U.S. Securities and Exchange Commission (SEC) said.
+In 2018, Nvidia's chips became popular for cryptomining, the process of obtaining crypto rewards in exchange for verifying transactions on distributed ledgers.

-On March 11, 2019, Nvidia announced a deal to buy Mellanox Technologies for $6.9 billion to expand its footprint in the high-performance computing market.
+On March 11, 2019, Nvidia announced it would buy Mellanox Technologies for $6.9 billion, expanding its presence in the high-performance computing market.

-In May 2019, Nvidia announced new RTX Studio laptops that are claimed to be seven times faster than a top-end MacBook Pro in apps like Maya and RedCine-X Pro.
+In May 2019, Nvidia introduced new RTX Studio laptops, which creators claimed would be seven times faster than a top-end MacBook Pro in applications like Maya and RedCine-X Pro.

 August 2019: Nvidia announces Minecraft RTX

-In August 2019, Nvidia announced Minecraft RTX, an official Nvidia-developed patch for the game Minecraft adding real-time DXR ray tracing exclusively to the Windows 10 version of the game.
+In August 2019, Nvidia announced Minecraft RTX, an official patch for Minecraft that adds real-time DXR ray tracing to the Windows 10 version.
+The game was "refit" with path tracing.

-In 2019, Musk announced at Tesla Autonomy Day that Tesla, Inc. developed its own SoC and full self-driving computer now and would stop using Nvidia hardware for their vehicles.
+In 2019, at Tesla Autonomy Day, Elon Musk announced that Tesla developed its own SoC and full self-driving computer and would stop using Nvidia hardware for their vehicles.

-May 14, 2020: Nvidia announces Ampere GPU microarchitecture and Nvidia A100 GPU
+May 14, 2020: Nvidia announces Ampere GPU microarchitecture and A100 GPU accelerator

-On May 14, 2020, Nvidia officially announced their Ampere GPU microarchitecture and the Nvidia A100 GPU accelerator.
+On May 14, 2020, Nvidia officially announced the Ampere GPU microarchitecture and the Nvidia A100 GPU accelerator.

-In May 2020, Nvidia announced it was acquiring Cumulus Networks, which was then absorbed into Nvidia's networking business unit along with Mellanox.
+In May 2020, Nvidia announced its acquisition of Cumulus Networks, which was then absorbed into Nvidia's networking business unit, alongside Mellanox.

 May 2020: Nvidia develops open-source ventilator

-In May 2020, Nvidia developed an open-source ventilator to address the shortage resulting from the global coronavirus pandemic.
+In May 2020, Nvidia developed an open-source ventilator to address shortages during the global coronavirus pandemic.

 July 2020: Nvidia in talks to buy Arm

-In July 2020, it was reported that Nvidia was in talks with SoftBank to buy Arm, a UK-based chip designer, for $32 billion.
+In July 2020, Nvidia was reported to be in talks with SoftBank to acquire Arm, a UK-based chip designer, for $32 billion.

 September 1, 2020: Nvidia announces GeForce 30 series

-On September 13, 2020, Nvidia announced that they would buy Arm from SoftBank Group for $40 billion, subject to scrutiny, with SoftBank retaining a 10% share of Nvidia.
+On September 13, 2020, Nvidia announced it would acquire Arm from SoftBank Group for $40 billion, subject to regulatory review, with SoftBank retaining a 10% share of Nvidia.

-In September 2020, Nvidia's attempt to acquire Arm from SoftBank was initiated, but the deal was later terminated due to regulatory scrutiny.
+In September 2020, Nvidia attempted to acquire Arm from SoftBank; however, the deal faced extended regulatory scrutiny.

-October 2020: Nvidia retires Quadro workstation GPU brand
+October 2020: Nvidia retires Quadro brand, shifts to Nvidia RTX

-In October 2020, Nvidia announced it is retiring its workstation GPU brand Quadro and shifting its product name to Nvidia RTX for future products, manufacturing to be Nvidia Ampere architecture-based.
+Also in October 2020, Nvidia announced that with the release of the Nvidia RTX A6000, it would retire its workstation GPU brand Quadro, shifting to Nvidia RTX for future products based on the Nvidia Ampere architecture.

-October 2020: Nvidia announces plan to build Cambridge-1 computer
+October 2020: Nvidia plans to build Cambridge-1 supercomputer

-In October 2020, Nvidia announced its plan to build the Cambridge-1, the most powerful computer in Cambridge, England, with a $100 million investment.
+In October 2020, Nvidia announced plans to construct the Cambridge-1, the most powerful computer in Cambridge, England, with a $100 million investment, to support AI healthcare research.
+It was launched in July 2021.

-On December 10, 2020, Nvidia informed Steven Walton of Hardware Unboxed that they would no longer receive GeForce Founders Edition graphics card review units due to their focus on rasterization instead of ray tracing.
+On December 10, 2020, Nvidia informed Hardware Unboxed that it would no longer supply them with GeForce Founders Edition graphics card review units due to their focus on rasterization instead of ray tracing.

 2020: Nvidia's Fiscal Year 2020 Earnings

-In 2020, Nvidia unveiled "Omniverse", a virtual environment for engineers, and open-sourced Isaac Sim, which uses Omniverse to train robots via physics-based simulations.
+In 2020, Nvidia unveiled "Omniverse", a virtual environment designed for engineers, and open-sourced Isaac Sim for training robots through simulations.

-In Q2 of 2020, Nvidia reported sales of $3.87 billion, a 50% increase from the same period in 2019, driven by higher demand for computer technology due to the pandemic.
+In Q2 2020, Nvidia reported sales of $3.87 billion, a 50% increase from 2019, driven by higher demand for computer technology during the pandemic, with a greater focus on technologies, such as Nvidia laptops and virtual workstations.

 In January 2021, Nvidia's shares traded at over $531 per share, and its market capitalization was valued at over US$328.7 billion.